-- Release two lever clamps (A) on the shield cone installed at the header swivel gearbox. - 2.
+- 1. Release two lever clamps (A) on the shield cone installed at the header swivel gearbox. - 2.
 Slide shield away from gearbox.

 - 3. Mark a horizontal line (A) across friction discs and drive plates with a paint marker. - 4.
 Back off all pressure plate tensioning nuts (B) one and a half revolutions. - 5.
-Start tractor and adjust engine speed to 1000 rpm. - 6.
+Reattach the shield cone onto the header swivel gearbox. - 6.
+Start tractor and adjust engine speed to 1000 rpm. - 7.
 Engage the tractor's power take-off (PTO) for 3-5 seconds.
 Repeat three times.